LafeLabs/PostCapitalistIndustry/Measures.md

 Examine the creation of vortices in the creeks, rivers, ocean, and stormy air in terms of quasiparticle creation and destruction to try to understand the dissipation.

+# Law of Ohm

+All the many analogs of Ohms law get a section, tied in with impedance

 ### energy and power units